Terry Smith (American football, born 1959): Professional sports team ownership

 AppleMagazine.com wrote in its April 23, 2021 edition that Ted Lasso "was actually inspired by the story of Terry Smith, an American gridiron football coach who took over the English association football team Chester City F.C. and subsequently installed himself as the first-team coach".

 The writers and actors of the Ted Lasso series often spoke about Terry Smith before the series began.
 In this interview and AppleTV+ video, Brendan Hunt, the outstanding co-creator of Ted Lasso, and actor who portrays assistant manager Coach Beard in the Ted Lasso series, discusses a 1999 FourFourTwo soccer magazine article about Terry Smith selling the American dream in a positive way, including a photo in the article of Smith wrapped in an American flag.
 This 22 year-old magazine article was published in England in September, 1999, when Smith was being the first American to ever manage and coach a professional English soccer team.

+In March 2025, Smith purchased the Brantford Red Sox, a legendary 115-year-old professional baseball team in Ontario Canada's Intercounty Baseball League that has won a record 15 League Championships, but has been struggling in last place and near financial closure for the past several years.

+With six home games remaining in the 2025 season, the Red Sox were on a ten-game losing streak and had a home record for the entire season of one win and fourteen losses, with a thirteen-game home losing streak.
+It was at this low point that Smith took over as the team's manager/head coach, and his Red Sox team responded by going undefeated and winning all six of its remaining home games with Smith as manager, the longest home winning streak the Red Sox team has had since 2004.